bendamoun/demo_git/README.md

 # demo_git
-a git demo, just to try
+a git demo, just to try - All is OK